 Inspired by true English folk-tales from the 1600s, The Witch is a beautiful modern film that plays within the boundaries of horror and fantastical genre, creating a twisted homage to classic fairy tales.
 After resenting the religion of a local village, a family moves to a new household in a forest where they find unfortunate events, from lack of harvest to the disappearance of one of the children.
 As the events get more serious, the psychological state from the family is tested, resulting in a surprising and violent ending.

 The Others (2001) by Alejandro Amenábar

 The Others is one of those brilliant films that we somehow forget it exists.
-Anyhow, I ended up remembering of it when I was thinking about this list.
+Anyhow, I ended up remembering it when I was thinking about this list.
 Is there something more isolated, cold and dark than the house of this film?
-What about the cinematography, how the director builds tension and and Nicole Kidman’s performance? defiantly a 21st century classic.
+What about the cinematography, how the director builds tension and Nicole Kidman’s performance? defiantly a 21st-century classic.
 Inspired by the film The Innocents (1961) by Jack Clayton, the film tells the story of a mother who lives in a huge house with her two children while her husband is fighting in the war.
-However, noises and visions starts to indicate that they are not alone in the house.
+However, noises and visions start to indicate that they are not alone in the house.